Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

 ```

 > Note that the `buildNumber` uses macro syntax (runtime) for the default values.
 If the caller does not pass in `buildNumber` at runtime, it will use the value of the predefined variable `$(Build.BuildNumber)` You can use any variable that is defined as the default, but as mentioned above, use care with global variables.
+>
+> Is using macro syntax for default parameters a cool 😇 feature or evil 😈 side effect?
+You decide.

 What if some apps don't create unit test output or have special parameters to pass into their build?
 They can't use this template.
 But wait!
 Why not add more parameters?

 ```yaml
 {% raw %}
   - name: dockerBuildArguments